thehemanuj/thehemanuj/README.md

 - 👀 I’m interested in coding in kotlin,java and python and am much interested in creating apps and learning about flutter.
 - 🌱 I’m currently learning python and app development and would learn web development.
 - 💞️ I’m looking to collaborate on every project in which I will be fruitful.
-- 📫 Reach me at my email ayushkr.shukla2004@gmail.com or instagram instagram.com/@the.hemanuj
+- 📫 Reach me at my email ayushkr.shukla2004@gmail.com or instagram @the.hemanuj

 <!---
 thehemanuj/thehemanuj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.